-My research focuses on the origins, manifestations, and consequences of political violence in U.S. relations with Native nations.
+My research focuses on the origins, manifestations, and consequences of political violence in U.S. relations with Native American groups.
 In so doing, I seek to contribute to ongoing debates in U.S. Foreign Policy, International Relations Theory, and Security Studies.
-My dissertation focused on the processes by which U.S. settlers instigated conflicts with Native nations and pressured federal policy-makers for military intervention, and I am working to turn that into a book.
+My book, American Conquest: The Northwest Indian War and the Making of US Foreign Policy, focuses on the processes by which U.S. settlers instigated the Northwest Indian War of 1790-1795, the political legacies of this conflict, and continuing efforts to legitimize the U.S. victory.

 Publications

-- (with Tobias Lemke, Jessica Auchter, Alexander D. Barder, Daniel Green, Stephen Pampinella, and Swati Srivastava) “Doing Historical International Relations,” Cambridge Review of International Affairs (2022, forum).
+- (with Tobias Lemke, Jessica Auchter, Alexander D. Barder, Daniel Green, Stephen Pampinella, and Swati Srivastava) “Doing Historical International Relations,” Cambridge Review of International Affairs Vol. 36, no. 1 (2023): 3-34.

-- Pandemic Pedagogy: Teaching International Relations amid COVID-19 (2022, editor and contributor).
+- Pandemic Pedagogy: Teaching International Relations amid COVID-19 (Palgrave Macmillan, 2022) (editor and contributor).

 - “Do Accidental Wars Happen?
 Evidence From America’s Indian Wars,” Journal of Global Security Studies 6, 4 (2021).